Skip to content

 Property taxes in New Jersey are assessed once every five years.
 Therefore, the assessment process is conducted by local assessors.
 Assessors must follow the set guidelines for determining property values.
 The exact assessment process may differ depending on the assessor.
 However, it involves three key parts:

 The first stage is to determine the property's value.
 Local assessors hired by the town or county assessor determine the value of each property within their jurisdiction.
-They consider numerous aspects, such as the size, location, condition, and comparable sales in the neighborhood.
+They consider numerous aspects, such as the neighborhood's size, location, condition, and comparable sales.

 Following the property assessment, the property owner receives a notification, sometimes called a 'Notice of Assessment.'
 The notice shows the property's assessed value, which is used to calculate property taxes.